BoltDocs/ObjectAssociationHelper/README.md

 # ObjectAssociationHelper

-A description of this package.
+A set of Swift utility functions and extensions to help cooperate with Objective-C's associated objects.